realworldocaml/book/en/11-syntax-extensions.md

 This is somewhat tiresome to write, and it gets more so when you consider `t_of_sexp`, which is consierably more complex.
-Writing this kind of code by hand is a mechanical process that is made error prone by the sheer drudgery involved.
+Writing this kind of code by hand is mechanical and error prone, not to mention a drag.

 Given how mechanical the code is, you could imagine writing a program that inspected the type definition and auto-generated the conversion